Tekmar controls · radiant · snow melt · hydronic

 Can you take over an existing Tekmar system?

 Frequently — most residences we inherit have Tekmar somewhere in the radiant layer, often un-integrated with the rest of the residence’s controls.
-We audit the existing wiring, write a remediation plan that brings the Tekmar layer into the supervisory DDC, and either work alongside the original installer or take over the engagement.
+We audit the existing wiring, write a remediation plan that brings the Tekmar layer into the household-facing Crestron vocabulary (and into any supervisory DDC the project carries), and either work alongside the original installer or take over the engagement.

 Begin a conversation.